plotly/plotly.py/doc/python/static-image-export.md

 ---

 Most recent versions of Chrome or Chromium should work with Kaleido.
-When you run `plotly_get_chrome`, [the following Chrome version](https://github.com/plotly/choreographer/blob/main/choreographer/resources/last_known_good_chrome.json#L2C17-L2C30) is installed.

 Other Chromium-based browsers may also work, though Kaleido won't discover them automatically.
 You can set a browser to use by setting the path to search using an environment variable called `BROWSER_PATH`.
 For example:

 ```
 BROWSER_PATH=/Applications/Microsoft\ Edge.app/Contents/MacOS/Microsoft\ Edge